Aerendir/component-value-objects/README.md

 As this library uses sebastian/money, you are required to install the Intl PHP extension in order to use it.

-You can find [here](http://aerendir.me/?p=452) instruction about how to do this on a Mac with MAMP
+You can find [here](http://aerendir.me/?p=452) instruction about how to do this on a Mac with MAMP.